jonsuh/jonsuh.com/_posts/2015-02-01-social-share-links.md

 ## Conclusion

-There are some limitations to using traditional share URLs (for example you can’t set custom captions and descriptions with Facebook’s; therefore, you’d have to use <a href="https://developers.facebook.com/docs/sharing/reference/feed-dialog/v2.2" target="_blank">Facebook’s SDK and Feed Dialog</a>, or not being able to show the like/tweet/share count) but unless it’s necessary, the benefits of not loading third-party scripts outweight the cons.
+Removing third-party social share scripts and using social share URLs will make your site leaner and faster.
+However, there are some limitations to using traditional share URLs (for example you can’t set custom captions and descriptions with Facebook’s; therefore, you’d have to use <a href="https://developers.facebook.com/docs/sharing/reference/feed-dialog/v2.2" target="_blank">Facebook’s SDK and Feed Dialog</a>, or not being able to show the like/tweet/share count) but unless it’s necessary, the benefits of not loading third-party scripts outweight the cons.